nhsengland/it-standards/Services/service-procurement.md

 ## Business cases for IT services must be approved by IT and the ARB

-This is part of the technical, financial and commercial governance of NHSEI.
+This is part of the technical, financial and commercial governance of NHS England.

-New and significantly changed services will be assessed for fit to the NHSEI policies and strategies.
+New and significantly changed services will be assessed for fit to the NHS England policies and strategies.

 Proposed services that overlap existing services will be questioned at the Architecture Review Board (ARB) and may not be approved until evidence is provided that the existing service isn't viable for the new use.

 The IT PMO team manage the governance processes both for business case approval and for the triage of requests and engagements with IT.

-## Changes to live services must be put through the NHSEI CAB
+## Changes to live services must be put through the NHS England CAB

-NHSEI operate a Change Advisory Board (CAB) on a weekly basis.
+NHS England operate a Change Advisory Board (CAB) on a weekly basis.

 All changes to live IT services must be submitted to CAB for approval prior to any live change.

-For services running on vendor cloud infrastructure, only user- or interface-impacting changes need to go through the NHSEI CAB.
+For services running on vendor cloud infrastructure, only user- or interface-impacting changes need to go through the NHS England CAB.

 ## Technical standards